KLIGGS/cli-magento2/README.md

 Enable a valid Elastic Search 7 connection.
 Note: If an older version i.e. Elastic Search is installed Magento 2 backend configuration confirms a valid connection but it won't work.
 Elastic Search 7.1 ist MUST.

 #### Error PHP Code Dependeny Injection
 Check your PHP Version you are really running.
-By command or by <?php phpinfo();?> in your <magento-root>/pub/ Folder.
+By command or by `<?php phpinfo();?>` in your `<magento-root>/pub/` directory.
 Consider to run the php cli with php7.4 -f instead of php -f
 ```php
 php7.4 <magento-root>/bin/magento setup:upgrade
 php7.4 <magento-root>/bin/magento setup:di:compile